9 Ways to Reduce Your Christmas Anxiety

-*A great way to reduce holiday stress is with people.
+*A great way to reduce holiday anxiety is with people.
 Bake with friends.
 If you are making a ton of Christmas cookies and you know someone else who is too, ask them to come over and bring their ingredients and you can knock them out together.
 One person can mix while the other one scoops out cookies and bakes.
 When one person gets too tired, the other can fill in the gap.

 Helping each other is a fun way to keep the groove going.
 You can encourage each other, share recipes, and come up with cool ways to package the Christmas cookies or bread, muffins, cake, candy, whatever.

 Get your family in on the chores.
 Your husband or kids can fill out Christmas cards or wrap grandma’s gift.
 They can help scoop out cookies.
 They can make deliveries.
 Don’t think you have to do it all alone.
 I know my family doesn’t offer to help.
 I have to enlist them.
 And I DO!

 *A lot of Christmas anxiety can be calmed with some fun Christmas music.
 If you don’t like Christmas music, use the music you like.
 Music touches your soul, and it can completely change your mood.
 Enjoy it when you’re handling your Christmas chores.

 *The number one best way to calm holiday anxiety is to be thankful and focus on your blessings.
 There is nothing that melts stress away faster than gratefulness.

 Free Christmas Timeline Printable